Rocky Mountain Research Station Publications

 Articles, External Publications, and Special Reports

-Mazzola, Monica B.; Allcock, Kimberly G.; Chambers, Jeanne C.; Blank, Robert R.; Schupp, Eugene W.; Doescher, Paul S.; Nowak, Robert S. 2008.
-Effects of nitrogen availability and cheatgrass competition on the establishment of Vavilov Siberian wheatgrass.
-Rangeland Ecology & Management.
-61(5): 475-484.
+Mazzola, Monica B.; Chambers, Jeanne C.; Blank, Robert R.; Pyke, David A.; Schupp, Eugene W.; Allcock, Kimberly G.; Doescher, Paul S.; Nowak, Robert S. 2010.
+Effects of resource availability and propagule supply on native species recruitment in sagebrush ecosystems invaded by Bormus tectorum.
+Biological Invasions.
+13: 513-526.

 About PDFs: For best results, do not open the PDF in your Web browser.
 Right-click on the PDF link to download the PDF file directly to your computer.
 Click here for more PDF help.